 First, we generate trajectories for four different constant values of $\eta$ (indicated by vertical lines in Fig.~\ref{biffurcation}) and use them to train a single reservoir model.
 After training, we estimate the bifurcation diagram by varying $\eta$ in the trained reservoir.
 The diagram is constructed by plotting the local maxima of the variable $x(t)$ over time, see Fig.~\ref{biffurcation}.
 The diagram is obtained from only one reservoir trained on data corresponding to four values of $\eta$ as input to the reservoir.

 The reconstruction is accurate near the trained parameter values, and is well interpolated between them.
 As $\eta$ moves farther away from $\eta$ values used for training, the reservoir-generated attractors increasingly deviate from the true system attractor.
 This is expected, since the model extrapolates beyond the regimes it has seen during training.
-In Fig.\ref{biffurcation}, this is most prominent near $\eta=-1$, where the reservoir predicts qualitatively different behavior~\cite{confabulationreservoir2025}.
+Such deviations are a common limitation of data-driven models that rely on local interpolation rather than a global parameterization of the underlying dynamics.
+In particular, NGRC has no built-in mechanism to guarantee correct dynamics outside the region explored during training, and uncertainties can grow rapidly once the model leaves this domain.
+In Fig.~\ref{biffurcation}, this is most prominent near $\eta=-1$, where the reservoir predicts qualitatively different behavior~\cite{confabulationreservoir2025}.